Janice Lawrence Braxton: USA Basketball

-Braxton was a member of the 1983 Pan American team that won a gold medal in Venezuela.
+Braxton was a member of the 1983 Pan American Games team that won a gold medal in Venezuela.

 Braxton was a member of the USA National team at the 1983 World Championships, held in Sao Paulo, Brazil.
 The team won six games, but lost two against the Soviet Union.
 In an opening round game, the USA team had a nine-point lead at halftime, but the Soviets came back to take the lead, and a final shot by the USA failed to drop, leaving the USSR team with a one-point victory 85–84.
 The USA team won their next four games, setting up the gold medal game against USSR.
 This game was also close, and was tied at 82 points each with six seconds to go in the game.
 Elena Chausova of the Soviet Union received the inbounds pass and hit the game winning shot in the final seconds, giving the USSR team the gold medal with a score of 84–82.
 The USA team earned the silver medal.
 Braxton averaged 8.9 points per game.

-In 1984, the USA sent its National team to the 1984 William Jones Cup competition in Taipei, Taiwan, for pre-Olympic practice.
+In 1984, the United States sent its National team to the 1984 William Jones Cup competition in Taipei, Taiwan, for pre-Olympic practice.
 The team easily beat each of the eight teams they played, winning by an average of just under 50 points per game.
 Braxton averaged 6.7 points per game.

-She won a gold medal with the USA Women's Olympic basketball team in 1984.
+She won a gold medal with the USA Women's Olympic basketball team at the 1984 Summer Olympics.

 She was inducted into the Louisiana Tech University Athletic Hall of Fame in 1987.
 In 2006, Braxton was elected to the Women's Basketball Hall of Fame, located in Knoxville, Tennessee.

 Professional career

 Braxton played for the New York team in the Women's American Basketball Association, a short-lived league in the mid-80's (not to be confused with WABA a league of the same name existing in 2002).

 Braxton played 13 seasons in Europe with Vicenza, Messina and Parma in Italian League.
 The Vicenza team won four European Champions Cup while Braxton played for the team, scoring almost 23 points per game.
 She earned All-Star honors in 1997.

-She spent three seasons playing for the Cleveland Rockers in the Women's National Basketball Association (WNBA).